Where Trying To “Write” Comedy Material Flops Yet Again

 If I had any words of wisdom to provide, I’m certain it would be this:

-Do not doubt your sense of humor — you developed it and proved it by talking, not passing along written notes to people and watching them fall down to the floor laughing.
+Do not doubt your sense of humor — you developed it and proved it by talking, not by passing along written notes to people and watching them fall down to the floor laughing.

-“Writing” should be redefined as “writing down” — a means for editing, tightening and restructuring “talking”, instead of it being the main focus for attempting to produce stand-up comedy material in the first place.
+“Writing” should be redefined as “writing down” — a means for editing, tightening, and restructuring “talking,” instead of it being the main focus for attempting to produce stand-up comedy material in the first place.

-While there is a great deal to know about all aspects of stand-up comedy, I am going to suggest as strongly as I possibly can that for at least the developing and delivering high level comedy material part of the process…
+While there is a great deal to know about all aspects of stand-up comedy, I am going to suggest as strongly as I possibly can that for at least the developing and delivering high-level comedy material part of the process…

 It just simply is not that hard PROVIDED the instruction or education you get focuses on TALKING, which is what tends to lead someone to consider becoming a comedian in the first place.